Lev Landau: Institute for Physical Problems, Moscow

 From 1937 until 1962, Landau was the head of the Theoretical Division at the Institute for Physical Problems.

-On 27 April 1938, Landau was arrested for a leaflet which compared Stalinism to German Nazism and Italian Fascism.
-He was held in the NKVD's Lubyanka prison until his release, on 29 April 1939, after Pyotr Kapitsa, an experimental low-temperature physicist and the founder and head of the institute, wrote a letter to Joseph Stalin in which he personally vouched for Landau's behaviour and threatened to quit the institute if Landau was not released.
+On 27 April 1938, Landau was arrested for the possession of a leaflet which compared Stalinism to German Nazism and Italian Fascism.
+He was held in the NKVD's Lubyanka prison until his release, on 29 April 1939, after Pyotr Kapitsa (an experimental low-temperature physicist and the founder and head of the institute) and Bohr wrote letters to Joseph Stalin.
+Kapitsa personally vouched for Landau's behaviour and threatened to quit the institute if Landau was not released.
 After his release, Landau discovered how to explain Kapitsa's superfluidity using sound waves, or phonons, and a new excitation called a roton.

 Landau led a team of mathematicians supporting Soviet atomic and hydrogen bomb development.
 He calculated the dynamics of the first Soviet thermonuclear bomb, including predicting the yield.
 For this work Landau received the Stalin Prize in 1949 and 1953, and was awarded the title "Hero of Socialist Labour" in 1954.

 Landau's students included Lev Pitaevskii, Alexei Abrikosov, Aleksandr Akhiezer, Igor Dzyaloshinskii, Evgeny Lifshitz, Lev Gor'kov, Isaak Khalatnikov, Roald Sagdeev and Isaak Pomeranchuk.